 MBROLA voices sound better.
 After installing, restart your browser and they’ll appear in WebNarrator’s voice list.

-For the best Linux experience, Piper is the current state of the art, neural TTS that runs locally, with voices rivaling commercial ones:
+For a system-wide upgrade that benefits every Linux app using the Web Speech API, Piper is the current state of the art, neural TTS that runs locally, with voices rivaling commercial ones:

 # Install piper (check the piper repo for the latest instructions)